ubonpartners/ubon_cstuff/README.md

   - NVIDIA NPP
   - libyuv
 - Color format & colorspace conversion
+- Fully asynchronous use of cuda with automatic chaining and synchronization

 ### Video Decoding
 - Hardware and software decoder support: